skysoulkeeper/CompanyScopeAnalyzer/Readme.md

 ## To Do or Not To Do
-- Optimization and Enhancement of Logging.
-- Add proxy support.
 - Implement cflags functionality.
 - Process lists from CSV, XLS, DOC, JSON.
 - Add tests.